 Once the drive from our town of origin is done, we travel by boat to the gray whale watching area to see a variety of activity within the sanctuary.
 Mating, birthing, and nursing all take place within the Magdalena Bay sanctuary.
 Famously friendly whales will approach boats to be scratched and petted!
 The preserve is also a crucial wintering area for a huge variety of shorebirds, waders, pelicans and other avian wonders.

-Click on the map to see the large version and enjoy all the details up close!
+View the large version and enjoy all the details up close!